 top of page

-Explore Queenstown
+Queenstown Tasmania

 Queenstown - Tasmania

 This unique town has a rich mining history and was once the world's richest mining town.
-Queenstown is a 260 kilometres from Hobart and approximately 200 kilometres from Devonport.
+Queenstown is 260 kilometres from Hobart and approximately 200 kilometres from Devonport.

 Waterfalls near Queenstown